OpenMPT/openmpt/contrib/fuzzing/readme.md

   first run.
 * `fuzz.c`: A tiny C program that is used by the fuzzer to test libopenmpt.
 * `get-afl.sh`: A simple script to obtain the latest version of afl++.
+  You can also make it download from a specific branch or tag, e.g.
+  `GET_AFL_VERSION=stable ./get-afl.sh` to download the latest stable but unreleased code.

 Prerequisites
 =============